 What treatment options are available to you if you have ADHD/ADD, post-concussion syndrome, or both.

 Whether you or someone you love is affected, we hope sharing what we know about the interplay between ADHD and concussions helps you make informed decisions about your future.

-Note: If you’re experiencing difficulty concentrating, trouble with conversation tracking, or other symptoms that won’t go away after a concussion, we can help.
+If you’re experiencing difficulty concentrating, trouble with conversation tracking, or other symptoms that won’t go away after a concussion, we can help.
 On average, our patients improve by 75% after treatment.
-To learn about diagnosis and treatment options, sign up for a free consultation.
+To learn about diagnosis and treatment options, schedule a consultation.

 What is Attention Deficit Hyperactivity Disorder (ADHD)?

 ADHD is listed by the Centers for Disease Control and Prevention (CDC) as a neurodevelopmental disorder of childhood (but which can still affect adults).
 It is characterized by poor impulse control, inattention, difficulty maintaining attention, and high energy levels (at least when it comes to the need to fidget!).
 Children with ADHD have an increased risk for mental health issues after they’ve grown to adulthood.

 Genetic causes are suspected, but we don’t really know what causes ADHD.
 And because of that, there is no single test that can definitively determine if you have ADHD.Diagnosis of ADHD is based on the observations of parents and teachers.

 Most people are diagnosed as children, but some are diagnosed in adulthood.
 Misdiagnosis, especially in adulthood, is a very real possibility because there are other conditions, such as post-concussion syndrome, that have overlapping symptoms.
 We’ll talk more about understanding the difference between traditional ADHD and ADHD-like symptoms from a concussion later in the post.